Board of Directors

 Ingrid lives in Berkeley, California with her family.
-She’s participated in the Round Table Collaboration Postal Collage Project for ten years.
-She likes clean sheets and gardening.
+She’s participated in the Round Table Collaboration Postal Collage Project for eleven years.

 Andrea Guskin is a San Francisco Bay Area based artist, art educator, and arts administrator who specializes in creating innovative participatory visual and performing art programs and events in museums, schools, and community centers.
 She began her career in New York City at The Children’s Museum of Manhattan and continued with Bay Area museums such as The Contemporary Jewish Museum in San Francisco, The Oakland Museum of California, and Habitot Children’s Museum in Berkeley.
 Additionally, Andrea was appointed to serve as an Alameda County Arts Commissioner for District 3 in 2019.